Chat with us, powered by LiveChat

 What is the Best Reduction Media for Removing Bromoform from Drinking Water?

 Since it is a common drinking water contaminant found in tap water due to the adding of chlorine to water systems, most of the water filter systems today are designed to catch the chemical compound to protect the public from its health effects.
-An AquaOx filter system is built with a multi-stage filtration with granular activated carbon to eliminate bromoform and other chemicals in tap water.
-Prevent health problems tomorrow by installing a reliable water filtration system today!

 From The Agency of Toxic Substances and Disease Registry